Skip to content

 Frontend

-• RelationshipInvitationPage (/pets/invite/:token) — standalone page for recipients; saves the token to localStorage and redirects unauthenticated users to login with a return URL.
-Clears the stored token once the authenticated user lands on the page.
+• ResourceInvitationPage (/invite/:token) — shared recipient page; saves the token to localStorage as pendingResourceInvitationToken and redirects unauthenticated users to login with a return URL.
+Clears the stored token only after acceptance, decline, or a terminal invalid state.

 Leaving and Removing Relationships